orbitsdev/luckybet-admin/bets_api.md

 - All dates are handled in the application's timezone
 - The API uses proper timezone conversion to ensure accurate date filtering
 - Results are always filtered by the authenticated teller's ID
+- Multiple filters can be combined (e.g., date + game type + is_rejected)
+- When using `all=true`, results are limited to 1000 records
-- The endpoint supports both date-based and draw-specific filtering
+- The endpoint supports both paginated and non-paginated responses
-- Game type filtering can be combined with other filters